September 20, 2019

 - Monitor performance

-- Implement gamification
+- Implement gamification as a service software

 No one likes to be put on hold or wait in a queue for a long time.
 When this happens, a customer is more likely to abandon the call before they speak with a contact center agent.
 Not only does this result in a lost opportunity, but it also leads to customer dissatisfaction and potentially lost revenue.